 If you're mostly looking for point-and-click simplicity, then none of this will matter much, and ibVPN's Windows client will feel like an overcomplicated mess.

-IbVPN's stack of features and configurable clients have a lot of appeal, especially for experienced users.
-It's not always easy to use and we found speeds could be poor over long distances, but it's worth taking the 24-hour trial for a spin, to see how the service works for you.
+IbVPN's stack of features and configurable clients have a lot of appeal, especially for experts.
+It's not always easy to use and we found speeds could be below average on a few locations, but it's worth taking the 24-hour trial for a spin, to see how the service works for you.

 - We've also highlighted the best VPN